emnify/product-docs/docs/services/support/incident-management.md

 However, our SLOs for the **Business** and **Enterprise** plans differentiate between *critical* and *operational* incidents.

 :::info
-Inquiries referring to general questions, subscription plans, and/or services provided are not classified as incidents.
+Inquiries about subscription plans, services, or other general questions are not considered incidents.
 :::

 ## Critical incidents

-A critical incident is defined as a complete breakdown, total outage/interruption, or critical degradation of emnify's service that renders it unavailable.
+A *critical* incident is defined as a complete breakdown, total outage/interruption, or critical degradation of emnify's service that renders it unavailable.
 For example:

-- A complete breakdown, total outage/interruption, or critical degradation of emnify's service causing it to be unavailable
+- A complete breakdown, total outage/interruption, or critical degradation of emnify's service that causes it to be unusable
 - Data service degradation affecting a minimum of 1,000 connected devices
 - Total interruption or critical degradation of the VPN
 - emnify Portal unavailability